National Art Library book collections

 Many items in the Special Collections are in a fragile condition, while others need to be kept in a pristine state for exhibition purposes.
 To protect such material, readers may be asked to use cradles that support weak bindings, to wear white cotton gloves, or to wash their hands before consulting Library items.
 In some cases, readers will be asked to use photographic copies, microfilms or modern facsimiles instead of the originals.

-Photography of special materials may be allowed, but permission must be obtained from the Invigilator in the Reading Room.
-Some material may only be photographed by appointment.
+Photography or scanning of special materials may be allowed but permission must be obtained from the Invigilator at the Special Collections desk.

 Suggestions for new acquisitions

 The Library is happy to receive suggestions from readers for new acquisitions.

 If you discover a gap in our stock and would like to suggest an item for purchase, please contact us online.
 Alternatively, write: